MicroEJ/docs/ApplicationDeveloperGuide/introduction.rst

 Two kinds of applications can be developed on MicroEJ: MicroEJ Standalone Applications and MicroEJ Sanboxed Applications.

-A MicroEJ Standalone Application is a MicroEJ application that is directly linked to the C code to produce a MicroEJ Firmware.
+A MicroEJ Standalone Application is a MicroEJ Application that is directly linked to the C code to produce a MicroEJ Firmware.
 Such application must define a main entry point, i.e. a class containing a ``public static void main(String[])`` method.
 MicroEJ Standalone Applications are developed using MicroEJ SDK.

-A MicroEJ Sandboxed Application is a MicroEJ application that can run over a Multi-Sandbox Firmware.
+A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a Multi-Sandbox Firmware.
 It can be linked either statically or dynamically.
 If it is statically linked, it is then called a System Application as it is part of the initial image and cannot be removed.